-The surrender assumptions used in the Company's models are 'dynamic' for draw-down products with investment guarantees in that they vary to reflect the perceived value of the benefits to the policyholder, for example depending on market performance.
+Given the investment guarantee on the VA products, the lapse assumptions used in the Company's models are 'dynamic', in that they vary to reflect the perceived value of the benefits to the policyholder (e.g. depending on market performance).

 There have been a number of refinements to the expense assumptions in recent years as the Company has matured.
-The expense inflation assumption was also updated in 2022.
+The expense inflation assumption was also updated in 2023.

-The risk of future material increases in internal expenses is not perceived to be significant given the Company's increasing assets under management.
-The Company currently operates within an efficient staffing structure, leases premises and operates within an IT infrastructure provided by Allianz Group.
+The risk of a material increase in internal expenses is managed by operating within an efficient staffing structure, leasing premises and utilising an IT infrastructure provided by Allianz Group.
 A number of services (e.g., hedging operations) are outsourced to other Allianz entities with appropriate cancellation clauses.
 The Company performs a full expense-budget annually and monitors the cost development regularly.